 Emmanuel Sequeira is an assistant professor of finance in the Department of Accounting and Finance at the Lucas College and Graduate School of Business.
 His research interests include examining the effects of changes to a firm’s information environment through various channels such as employee whistleblowing, changes in financial reporting transparency and changes in comparability of financial reports.
 He holds a doctoral degree in business administration with a concentration in finance from the University of Texas at El Paso.

 Matthew Faulkner is an assistant professor in the Department of Accounting and Finance at the Lucas College and Graduate School of Business.
 His research interests intersect corporate finance and behavioral finance to understand why and how companies and management make decisions.
 His private consulting work is in valuation.
 In addition to academics, he is also a CFA® Charterholder and a FINRA arbitrator.
 He holds a bachelor’s degree in finance from UNC-Wilmington, an MBA in international finance and investments from the University of Valencia, Spain, and UNCW, and a doctoral degree from Florida Atlantic University.

-Steven Bennet is a lecturer in the School of Global Innovation and Leadership in the Lucas College and Graduate School of Business.
+Steven Bennet is a lecturer in the School of Global Innovation and Leadership at the Lucas College and Graduate School of Business.
+He teaches entrepreneurial finance, entrepreneurship and corporate finance.
 He holds an MBA from the University of California, Los Angeles.
 He is also a certified public accountant.
-He teaches entrepreneurial finance, entrepreneurship and corporate finance.